 Swimming in Plitvice Lakes is forbidden as it’s a protected UNESCO World Heritage Site and National Park.
 If you want to swim in one of Croatia’s beautiful lakes, you can do so at Krka National Park near Sibenik.

 Food and Drinks

-Another reason to arrive early is so you can be finished by lunch time and avoid eating the overpriced food within the park.
-Drinks are a little pricey too so I’d recommend taking your own if you’re on a budget.
+Another reason to arrive early is so you can be finished by lunchtime and avoid eating the overpriced food within the park, unless you take your own picnic.
+Drinks are a little pricey too so I’d recommend taking your own if you’re on a budget or even if you’re not.
 You’ll need lots of water if you’re hiking through the park on a hot day and the cafes/kiosks are quite a distance apart which is another reason to take your own drinks.

 Entrance Tickets and Parking